 Restaurants: Many restaurants are serving food and alcohol for takeout or home delivery.
 In addition, they are allowed to provide dine-in service with social distancing.
 We recommend contacting restaurants directly to make a reservation and inquire about their services in advance, especially because seating may be limited.

 Exposure to COVID: If you are exposed to someone with symptoms consistent with COVID-19 during your travel the county asks that you self-quarantine for 14 days.
 Should you develop symptoms consistent with COVID-19 develop during the quarantine period, please contact a local healthcare provider for guidance and to schedule COVID-19 testing as quickly as possible.

 We know many people are planning to jump in the family car to vacation this year.
-If that’s your plan, too, be aware that guidance for travelers may vary depending on what part of Colorado you are visiting.
-Several Colorado counties are going beyond the statewide guidance to reopen businesses under local public health guidance.
-Please be aware that some communities may require the wearing of facial coverings in stores and other enclosed environments.
+If that’s your plan, too, be aware that guidance for travelers will vary depending on what part of Colorado you are visiting.
+Click here to see the Colorado COVID dial and what level the county is at that you plan on visiting.
+Please be aware that some communities may require the wearing of facial coverings, both indoors and outdoors.

 Decisions about reopening are being made every day, so we recommend checking county websites for the latest information.
 As of now, be aware that many tourism attractions remain closed, including arts and cultural facilities, entertainment venues and sports arenas.

-Officially, Colorado remains in the Safer at Home phase, focused on a goal of maintaining 60% to 65% physical distancing.
-As Colorado continues to take positive steps toward reactivating our economy, the health and safety of both visitors and residents remain our highest priority.
+As Colorado continues to take positive steps toward reactivating our economy, the health and safety of both visitors and residents remain the highest priority.
 As you visit Colorado, we encourage you to embrace our new interpretation of responsible tourism — showing care not only for our destinations but for the people who call Colorado home.